Introduction: Why Kids Skincare Is the Talk of the Town

 Conclusion

 Don’t get swept up in the hype.
-Stick to gentle routines, safe ingredients, and expert advice—and your child’s skin will thank you.
+Follow simple routines, non-toxic substances and expert help and your child will adore your skin.

 FAQs

-No. Adult products often contain actives that are too harsh for children’s skin.
+No. Adult products usually have actives that are harsh to the skin of kids.

-Basic hygiene (like washing face and moisturizing) can begin as early as 3–4 years old with gentle products.
+Simple hygiene (such as face washing and moisturizers) can start as early as 34 years old using mild-hygiene products.